Anrop/Anrop-Auth-Proxy/README.md

 Start the API with `npm start`.
 Server will be available at port chosen in config file.

+## Windows Service

+Install as a Windows Service with `npm run install-windows-service`.

+Remove previously installed Windows Service with `npm run uninstall-windows-service`.

 ## Config Values

 The following values should be specified in the `config.js`.